 There are currently over 3.6 billion internet users around the world, and as online store owners we want to reach as many of them as possible.
-There are two main advertising platforms that help us get there, Google AdWords and Facebook Ads.
+There are two main advertising platforms that help us get there, Google Ads and Facebook Ads.
 But is one better than the other?

 On the outside both platforms are competing for your business, however practically speaking leveraging between the two is the key to increasing your reach, maximizing targeting options, optimizing mobile advertising and getting the best ROI for your eCommerce business.

 Understanding the fundamental differences between them is the key to seeing if there is a winner in the Google Ads vs Facebook battle.
 Put simply, the main differences between the two can be explained as follows: Facebook helps new customers find you, while Google Ads helps you find new customers.
 Let’s dig deeper…

 Compared to all social platforms, Facebook has the highest number of monthly active users in the world, making it one of the digital advertising top dogs.
 Facebook helps merchants find potential customers based on the interests and online behavior of users.

 Here’s why this newcomer has won over advertisers: